 Beginning your data submission well in advance of the due date provides ample time to make data corrections and helps to minimize the worry of unforeseen data issues.
 For Inpatient data reporting, MIRCal is open for report submissions three months in advance of each due date.
 For Emergency Department data reporting and Ambulatory Surgery data reporting, MIRCal is open for report submissions 45 days in advance of each due date.
-Working on your data submissions early in the report period minimizes the peak wait and demand time for assistance from MIRCal analysts as each due date approaches.
-It is also advised to plan accordingly for the Variant Action Request (VAR) process, which may take five business days to complete.
-See the VAR article in Quick Notes issue 37 for further information.
+Working on your data submissions early in the report period minimizes wait times for assistance.
+It is also advised to plan accordingly for the Variant Action Request (VAR) process, which may take up to five business days to complete.
+See the VAR article in Quick Notes issue 52 for further information.

 Any flags with a “W” are Warning Non-Critical Flags.
 It is important to review your Warning Flags to determine if errors exist in your data in these categories.
 Warning flags are excluded from the Error Tolerance Level (ETL) calculation but can identify erroneous data and should be reviewed every report period.
 Upon Formal submission, it is assumed Warning Flags were reviewed for accuracy (Title 22, Division 7, Chapter 10, Article 8, Section 97246, subdivision (a)).

 The California data that you report is used worldwide.
 There are many facilities that work diligently to correct errors well below the 2% error tolerance level on a routine basis.
-Two Quick Notes articles have also highlighted particular data elements or MIRCal edit flags that may deserve your special attention.
-Issues 44 and 46 describe the OSHPD data standardization process and how choosing to leave certain flagged data uncorrected impacts the dataset.
+Review the Quick Notes bulletins frequently for information and tips on data correction.

-The Computer Based Training is always available to use as a helpful tool.
-It can be beneficial to review the training modules to confirm your knowledge and understanding when assisting other staff with data submissions.
-Be sure to advise or require that contract coders take our Computer Based Training so that they are knowledgeable about various MIRCal components, functions, and access.
+The MIRCal Video Training series is available on OSHPD’s YouTube channel.
+It can be beneficial to view the videos to confirm your knowledge when assisting other staff with data submissions.
+Advise facility staff to take the training so that they are familiar with MIRCal’s components, functions, and requirements.